dfuse-io/docs/content/guides/ethereum/concepts/_index.md

 release: beta
 ---

-In this section, you will find the list of dfuse concepts that apply specifically to the EOSIO chains supported by dfuse APIs.
+In this section, you will find the list of dfuse concepts that apply specifically to the ETHEREUM chain supported by dfuse APIs.

 - [Transaction Lifecycle]({{< ref "/guides/ethereum/concepts/trx_lifecycle" >}})
 - [Search Ranges]({{< ref "/guides/ethereum/concepts/search-ranges" >}})